 If you exercise the rights above and there is any question about who you are, we may require you to provide information from which we can satisfy ourselves as to your identity.

-This Privacy Notice is limited to the personal data collected by dentsu international.
-We do provide links within this site to other websites, including social media sites such as Facebook, Twitter and LinkedIn.
+This Privacy Notice is limited to the personal information which we collect and use via this website.
+We do provide links within this site to other websites, including social media sites such as Facebook, Twitter and LinkedIn and sites operated by other brands within the Dentsu Aegis Network Group (e.g. Carat, Vizeum, iProspect, Isobar and Posterscope).
 If you follow these links, you should use these sites in conjunction with their applicable user and privacy notices as their data practices fall outside the scope of this Privacy Notice.
-Further, we can have no responsibility for or control over the information collected by any third-party website and we cannot be responsible for the protection and privacy of any information which you may provide on such websites.
+Further, we can have no responsibility for or control over the information collected by any third party website and we cannot be responsible for the protection and privacy of any information which you may provide on such websites.

 Telephone: (+44) (0) 207 070 7700

 In this Supplementary Information section, we explain some of terminology used in this Privacy Notice.

 "personal information" – any information that relates to you (or from which you can be identified).

 "profiling" - automatically using personal data to work out certain things about people, like analysing or predicting their performance at work, reliability, economic situation, personal preferences, interests, behaviour, location or movements.